afAfzali/PHiFL-TL/README.md

 # PHiFL-TL
-implementation of paper "PHiFL-TL: Personalized Hierarchical Federated Learning using Transfer Learning"
+Implementation of the algorithm presented in "PHiFL-TL: Personalized Hierarchical Federated Learning using Transfer Learning"